jessmuir/jessmuir.github.io/_posts/2021-01-03-darkbitesintro.md

 ![alt="Cartoon zoom window with self portraits of the darkbites contributors shown in each panel."](/cartoons/images/Intro_Portraits.jpg)

 Each of the contributors drew their own self portrait.
 I drew the laptop and zoom setup, and inserted the individual drawings into the collage.
-The associated text on the post was:
+The associated text was:
 > Thanks to [@astroalexamon](https://twitter.com/astroalexamon) [@CosmoloGirl](https://twitter.com/CosmoloGirl) and Niall for curating the excellent [#thisisDES](https://twitter.com/hashtag/thisisDES?src=hashtag_click) series!
 If you missed it, be sure to check out their of posts about the journey to DES science: [https://twitter.com/theDESurvey/status/1317886835599712256](https://twitter.com/theDESurvey/status/1317886835599712256)
 >
 > Now that we’ve completed that cosmological journey, we’re going to shift gears to feature some of the papers that have been released for the DES Year 3 (Y3) analysis.